Summary and highlights

 1. Organic growth is a non-US GAAP measure and excludes the impact of currency, acquisitions and pestitures.

-2. EBITA is a non-US GAAP measure and refers to operating income before amortization and impairment of goodwill and intangible assets.
+2. EBITA is a non-US GAAP measure and refers to operating income before amortisation and impairment of goodwill and intangible assets.